Voidixx/Random-Games-Web/README.md

 We welcome everyone to contributions from everyone.
 Here's how you can help improve Random Game Web:

 **Report issues:** Found a bug or have a suggestion?
 [Open an issue](https://github.com/CoderMessinaREAL/RandomGameWeb/issues) on Github.
+**Improve our code:**
+- Fork and clone repository.
+- Make your changes or improvements.
+- Open a Pull Request with a detailed description of changes.